Child sexual abuse: Media reporting and its quality

-Media reporting plays a crucial role in tackling the word-wide problem of child sexual abuse because it puts the issue on the public and political agenda.
+Media reporting plays a crucial role in tackling the world-wide problem of child sexual abuse because it puts the issue on the public and political agenda.
 Media reporting can even contribute to the exposure and criminal investigation of sexual abuse cases in institutions.
 One notorious example is the Boston Globe coverage of the sex abuse scandal in the Catholic Archdiocese of Boston for which the newspaper received a Pulitzer Prize for Public Service in 2003.
 Another award-winning example is the Indianapolis Star coverage of the USA Gymnastics sex abuse scandal in 2016.
 Media reporting can be very beneficial by giving survivors a voice and informing the public.

 Media reporting can also violate the rights of abuse survivors and disseminate misleading and harmful messages.
 Content analyses of news reporting have revealed several quality issues such as a focus on sensationalized individual cases (so-called episodic framing) and neglect of thematic framing in the sense of contextualizing individual cases and pointing to the systematic problems that enable child sexual abuse.
 When media reporting on child sexual abuse is investigated, usual methodological approaches are the media content analysis and the media quality analysis.
 Here it is important to not only analyze text but also documentary and stock photos commonly used in media that report about child sexual abuse.
 Research shows that myths and stereotypes about child sexual abuse are disseminated through text and images alike.
 Several checklists and guidelines for journalist have been published by violence prevention and journalism organizations to help improve the quality of news reporting on child sexual abuse.
-Future media content and media quality analyses will show if and how the quality of news reporting on child sexual abuse will be improving over time in different countries and across different media systems.